 - How to Cook Beets and Their Greens by Grow Forage Cook Ferment

 Pickling and Canning Beets (These aren’t your store-bought, canned beets!)

 - Gram Irene’s Pickled Beets by Common Sense Home

-Beets are a really unique and easy vegetable to grow and a good way to add more nutrition to your homegrown and home cooked meals.
-I encourage you to try them in your garden and kitchen this year!
+This root crop is a really unique and easy vegetable to grow, and a good way to add more nutrition to your homegrown and home-cooked meals.
+I encourage you to grow and harvest beets year-round!

-Do you have any tips for growing or using beets in the kitchen?
+Do you have any tips for growing beets or using them in the kitchen?